miwurster/msc-iot-kaffeekanne/sensor/README.md

 ## Python Sensor

-The sensor script `scale_input.py` receives six measurements per seconds from the scale and queues them in a blocking FIFO queue.
+The sensor script `scale_input.py` receives six measurements per seconds from the scale and queues them in a blocking FIFO queue (see `MEASUREMENTS QUEUE` in the sketch below).
 In a defined interval (default: 1 second), a worker thread collects the queued measurements and combines them to a single `JSON` payload:

 ```
 {